Last updated: March 2026

 Frequently Asked Questions

-Options: (1) shop around—audits for simple tools can be $8,000-$12,000, (2) ask if your vendor provides audits, (3) turn off AI features and use manual processes instead, (4) limit hiring to states that don't require audits, or (5) use EmployArmor to access reduced-rate auditors.
+You have several options: (1) Shop around—audits for simpler tools can cost $8,000-$12,000, (2) Ask if your AI vendor provides pooled bias audits that satisfy state requirements, (3) Turn off AI features and use manual screening processes instead, (4) Limit hiring to states that don't require audits, or (5) Use platforms like EmployArmor that offer access to reduced-rate auditors for small businesses.

 Do these laws apply to contractors and freelancers, or just employees?

-Most laws define "employment" broadly to include contractors, freelancers, and gig workers.
-If you're using AI to evaluate anyone for work, assume the laws apply.
+Most AI hiring laws define 'employment' broadly to include contractors, freelancers, temporary workers, and gig workers.
+If you're using AI to evaluate anyone for work—regardless of employment classification—assume the laws apply.
+This includes using AI to screen 1099 contractors or staffing agency placements.